Roke Manor Research: Sites

 The company's head office is at Roke Manor, Hampshire.
-It also has facilities in the Barnwood area of Gloucester and at MediaCityUK, Salford, Greater Manchester.
+It also has facilities in the Barnwood area of Gloucester, Woking and in central Manchester.

 The Roke Manor site is based around a manor house which dates in part from 1653.
-The 22 acre grounds had a walled garden, stable block and cottages when bought by Plessey in 1956, and initially these were re-used for laboratory space and meeting rooms, but in various modernization programmes, all the original buildings except the Manor House have been demolished and much of the grounds covered by purpose-built facilities and car parking.
+The 22 acre grounds had a walled garden, stable block and cottages when bought by Plessey in 1956, and initially these were re-used for laboratory space and meeting rooms, but in various modernisation programmes, many of the original buildings have been demolished and much of the grounds covered by purpose-built facilities and car parking.
+The main house, entrance lodge and walled garden remain.